 OpenOffice Basic vs Python

-Developers should learn OpenOffice Basic when working with office automation in OpenOffice or LibreOffice environments, such as for creating complex macros, automating repetitive document processing tasks, or building custom add-ons meets python is widely used in the industry and worth learning.
+Developers should learn OpenOffice Basic when working with office automation in OpenOffice or LibreOffice environments, such as for creating complex macros, automating repetitive document processing tasks, or building custom add-ons meets use python for rapid prototyping, data science with libraries like pandas, or web development with django, where developer productivity and readability are priorities.
 Here's our take.

 OpenOffice Basic